How To End A Casual Relationship

 Let's face it -- breakups are difficult.
 Sometimes it's easier to fade out a relationship, especially when it's casual and not quite working out.
-Here are three ways to fade out a casual relationship:
+Here are three ways to fade out of a casual relationship:

 1. Become slower at responding to texts